Jam together wirelessly with modular synths,

 - Tap tempo for quickly setting tempo

-- Built on a Raspberry Pi Zero W platform with custom circuits for the interface and analog outputs
+- Built on a Raspberry Pi Zero W platform

 - Built-in web interface for easily connecting to your WiFi network